 It seems as though there’s a new theory on productivity hacks every single day.
-In a webinar by Todd Herman which I watched just this week, he was saying that context switching (when you regularly put down one task to suddenly focus on another) takes 20% of our time and energy to recalibrate and get back on track.
+In a webinar by Todd Herman, he was saying that context switching (when you regularly put down one task to suddenly focus on another) takes 20% of our time and energy to recalibrate and get back on track.
 Twenty percent!
 Wow.

 If your business doesn’t heavily rely on communications over the phone, have you thought about moving away from unscheduled calls to avoid unnecessary interruption?